Caminito del Rey

-El Caminito del Rey (The King's Little Path) is a walkway pinned along the steep walls of a narrow gorge in El Chorro, near Ardales in the province of Málaga, Spain.
+Caminito del Rey (The King's Little Path) is a walkway pinned along the steep walls of a narrow gorge in El Chorro, near Ardales in the province of Málaga, Spain.
 Its name derives from the original name of Camino del Rey (King's Pathway), abbreviated locally to el caminito.
 The walkway was constructed in the early 20th century, but by the early 21st century, it had fallen into disrepair and was partially closed for over a decade.
 After four years of extensive repairs and renovations, it re-opened in 2015.
 It has been described as the "world's most dangerous walkway" following five deaths in 1999 and 2000.
 The most dramatic accident was when three men from El Chorro tried to cross by means of a zip line to a train line at the other side of the gorge.
 The cable could not stand the weight of the three men, and it broke.